mmterpstra/Bestie/README.md

 # Bestie

-wdl based hts-analysis for slurm cluster with enviroment modules.
+WDL based hts-analysis for slurm cluster with enviroment modules.
+More scalable then ever before setting discrete cpu, memory, runtimes and disk space based on input files for maximum* sheduling efficiency.

+> *: Always WIP due to lfs stability and edge cases.

 ### Goals: